Divorce proceedings in Texas and across the country can be difficult, complicated, and emotionally challenging.

-According to the San Antonio Express News, Texas Representative Matt Krause in Fort Worth proposed a bill to eliminate no-fault divorces.
-He also wants to extend the waiting period for a divorce from 60 to 180 days.
-In addition, for couples to divorce peacefully without using fault grounds of cruelty, adultery etc., they would first have to live separately for three years.
-Or, to get a divorce they must allege abandonment by the other spouse after living apart for a year.
+According to the new bill, couples wanting to divorce peacefully without using fault grounds of cruelty, adultery, etc., would first have to live separately for three years.
+Alternatively, to get a divorce they would have had to allege abandonment by the other spouse after living apart for a year.

-Fault based divorce also encourages adversarial battles and forces couples to stay together in an unhappy marriage they’re unable to resolve.
-Divorce rates in Texas are currently dropping, and this change is not needed.
+- Fault-based divorce also encourages adversarial battles and forces couples to stay together in an unhappy marriage they’re unable to resolve.

 Luckily, the bill was not passed, and Texans across the state are still free to file no-fault divorces.